 - Medio-lateral – This is a cut that goes downwards and diagonally.
-It is usually used for instrumental deliveries and has a lower rate of 3rd or 4th degree tears compared to the midline.
+It is usually used for instrument deliveries and has a lower rate of 3rd or 4th degree tears compared to the midline.

 Stitches for episiotomy or tears

-Stitches are usually done soon after the baby is born.
+Your episiotomy is stitched soon after the baby is born.
 It is done under local anaesthesia so that you will not feel any pain.
 A local anaesthetic may no longer be necessary if you had an epidural because this already numbs the area.